Pasta with Ham and Peas

 WEDNESDAY

-Lunch carrot soup, fruit
+Lunch ham sandwich, fruit

 THURSDAY

-Breakfast Breakfast sandwich, orange juice
+Breakfast Breakfast sandwich, orange

 FRIDAY

-Breakfast cereal hot or cold, orange juice
+Breakfast granola hot or cold, orange or clementine

-Lunch mac and cheese fresh or canned fruit
+Lunch cheese sandwich fruit

 SATURDAY